Generation Income Properties Inc.: Generation Income Properties Announces Continued Monthly Cash Distributions

-TAMPA, FL / ACCESSWIRE / January 3, 2024 / Generation Income Properties, Inc. (NASDAQ:GIPR) (the "Company") announced today that its Board of Directors has declared regular monthly cash distributions of $0.039 per common share for each of January, February, and March 2024.
+Tampa, FL, January 3, 2024 - Generation Income Properties, Inc. (NASDAQ:GIPR) (the "Company") announced today that its Board of Directors has declared regular monthly cash distributions of $0.039 per common share for each of January, February, and March 2024.

 These distributions were declared pursuant to a cash distribution policy approved by the Board of Directors, which estimates total annualized distributions of approximately $0.468 per common share.
 The actual declaration of future cash distributions, and the establishment of record and payment dates, is subject to final determination by the Board of Directors each quarter after its review of the Company's financial performance.